Historic

 WAI’ANAPANAPA STATE PARK

-Waianapanapa State Park has a real Hawaiian treasure.
-Today, a black sand beach created by thousands of years of surf repeatedly pounding on a geologically fresh lava flow is a perfect spot for exploring and picture taking.
-Unique, and hot (don’t forget your shoes), sand makes for quick tanning (or burning), so be sure to slather on the reef-safe sunscreen before you catch some rays.
+Wai’anapanapa State Park is home to a true Hawaiian treasure.
+This black sand beach, shaped by thousands of years of surf pounding on fresh lava flows, is ideal for exploring and photography.
+The unique, hot sand makes for quick tanning (or burning), so bring your shoes and be sure to apply reef-safe sunscreen before catching some rays.

-Included within this park is a blowhole, several sea arches, and pillars -plus caves filled with legends.
-Hear these ancient stories, and others, directly from our Maui tour guides as you head to this fantastic location.
+The park also features a blowhole, several sea arches, pillars, and caves filled with legends.
+Hear these ancient stories and more directly from our Maui tour guides as you journey to this fantastic location.

 CARING, FUN GUIDES